Bruce Springsteen doesn’t send me email often.

 Personal Branding by the Letters

 There are quite a few pieces of the personal branding puzzle, both digital and traditional.
-Many broach topics you’ll study and practice for any kind of brand.
+Many broach topics you’ll study and practice for any kind of king watch ltd brand.
 Others apply strictly to you and the things you do as an individual.

 Suffice to say, the topic is worthy of a thorough guide.
 I’m proud to tell you I’m co-authoring The Road to Recognition: The A-to-Z Guide to Personal Branding for Accelerating Your Professional Success in the Age of Digital Media.
 My co-author’s Seth Price, and the book features a foreword by Jay Baer and insightful contributions from numerous accomplished personal branders, marketing and sales professionals.